Skytraders: Cold Climate

-Government
+Government Services

 In 2000, Skytraders responded to an Australian Commonwealth Government 'Call for Registration of Interest' for the design and construction of an Air Transport System for Antarctica.
 This was followed by a formal 'Request for Proposal' that resulted in Skytraders being awarded a contract for the provision of a range of Antarctic air services under a long-term agreement.

 In 2002, the Australian Government selected Skytraders to provide an Intercontinental Airlink from Australia to Antarctica for the Australian Antarctic Division (AAD).
 Scientists, support staff and cargo are flown in an Airbus A319 jet aircraft from Hobart to Wilkins Runway, near Casey Station.
 This continent-to-continent service takes approximately 4.5 hours.

 The Airbus A319 operates to and from the purpose-built Wilkins Runway - a 4,000-metre long snow capped blue-ice runway in the Upper Petersen Glacier located 70 km from Casey Station.
 The Airlink operates between Hobart and Antarctica between mid-October to mid-March.
 This air link has increased the capability and flexibility of AAD's logistics system and provides access and opportunity for its science programs.
 The aircraft's configuration can be modified from passenger to "combi" (passenger and freighter) according to requirements.

 The long range of the A319 gives it the capability for remote maritime work, and when not on Antarctic service, it is available for general air charter operations.

 It is also able to easily complete the Hobart - Casey return trip without refuelling; this was an integral part of Skytraders' proposal for the Airlink.
 Eliminating the requirement for both the construction of an alternate runway site in Antarctica and any on site refueling has significant economic and environmental benefits.

+In 2018, Skytraders also awarded a long-term contract to provide high-endurance surveillance services to the State of Victoria, with operations beginning in 2020.
+The Company also has a long history of supporting the Australian Maritime Safety Authority.

+Since 2013, Skytraders has provided air services for the Special Operations Command's Australian Defence Force Parachuting School with two C212-400s, specially modified for a military paratrooper configuration requiring static line and free-fall operations up to 25,000 feet.

 In 2010 Skytraders was awarded a government contract to provide specialist air services to the Department of Home Affairs.
 As part of border management and enforcement, the Department of Home Affairs contracts commercial and charter airlines to carry out voluntary and involuntary transfers, removals and deportations of 'persons in custody' (PIC) under the Migration Act, including refugees and asylum seekers.
-Skytraders holds a current contract (December 2018-December 2021) which is valued at AUD$78.74 million.
-In December 2015, 1 News reported that Skytraders had been operating deportation flights from Australia to New Zealand.
+In December 2015, 1News reported that Skytraders had been operating deportation flights from Australia to New Zealand.
 The New Zealand Ministry of Transport had criticised Skytraders for an unscheduled flight which arrived in Auckland on 19 November.

 Fleet

-As of April 2019 the Skytraders fleet consists of the following aircraft:
+As of August 2025, Skytraders operates the following aircraft: